diptavo/diptavo.github.io/index.md

 - I am seeking a motivated postdoc candidate to join my lab.
 Research projects are available on diverse projects, including disease genetics, genetics of molecular phenotypes and rare variation analysis. **Email me** at: <diptavo.dutta@nih.gov> with a current CV, including publications and research experience.
 Diverse quantitative expertise will be considered, from machine learning methods to statistical genetics and bioinformatics.

-- I am seeking a masters level research analyst/Bioinformatician to join my lab.
-See job details and how to apply [here](https://dceg.cancer.gov/about/careers/current-openings/bioinformatics-scientist-iteb).

 ## News